colinswrath/WindsOfTheNorth/README.md

 The full modlist can be viewed [here](https://loadorderlibrary.com/lists/winds-of-the-north).

-You can find a summary of all relevant changes on the [Gameplay Guide](https://github.com/colinswrath/WindsOfTheNorth/blob/main/GAMEPLAY.md).
+A detailed summary of some of the modlist's highlights can be found at [Detailed Summary](https://github.com/colinswrath/WindsOfTheNorth/blob/main/SUMMARY.md).

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-One of this list's paramount goals is to maintain Skyrim's original aesthetic.
+One of this list's paramount goals is to generally maintain Skyrim's original aesthetic.
 If you are looking for a super HD everything graphics list, this one is probably not what you are looking for.

 ### System Requirements